thomash-acinq/bolts/12-offer-encoding.md

 The use of bech32 is arbitrary, but already exists in the bitcoin world.
-We currently omit the six-character trailing checksum: QR codes have their own checksums, bech32 doesn't protect against many length differences, and bech32m is not yet widely supported.
+We currently omit the six-character trailing checksum: QR codes have their own checksums anyway, and errors don't result in loss of funds.

 The use of `+` (which is ignored) allows use over limited text fields like Twitter: